mnot/I-D/http2-pushing/draft.md

 {{RFC2119}}.

-# Interactions between Server Push and HTTP
+# Server Push and HTTP Semantics

 ## HTTP Methods

-{{RFC7230}}, Section 8.2 requires that promised requests be cacheable, safe, and not have a request body.
+{{!RFC7540}}, Section 8.2 requires that promised requests be cacheable, safe, and not have a request body.

 In practice, this means that GET and HEAD can be pushed.
 A few other methods are cacheable and safe, but since a request body is prohibited (both by the HTTP/2 spec and wire format), it's not practical to use them.

-* GET
+GET operates as we'd expect; it makes a representation available as if it had been previously requested and cached, roughly.

-* HEAD
+In theory, HEAD should operate in a similar fashion; it would be as if the client had performed a HEAD and used the pushed response to update the cache, as per {{!RFC7234}}, Section 4.3.5 ("Freshening Responses via HEAD").

-* Other status codes
+Of other status codes, perhaps the most interesting would be OPTIONS, because of its use by CORS

 ## HTTP Status Codes